Bowls: Variations of play

 Pairs allows both people on a team to play Skip and Lead.
 The lead throws two bowls, the skip delivers two, then the lead delivers his remaining two, the skip then delivers his remaining two bowls.
 Each end, the leads and skips switch positions.
 This is played over 21 ends or sets play.
 Triples is with three players while Fours is with four players in each team and is played over 21 ends.

 Another pairs variation is 242 pairs (also known as Australian Pairs).
 In the first end of the game the A players lead off with 2 bowls each, then the B players play 4 bowls each, before the A players complete the end with their final 2 bowls.
 The A players act as lead and skip in the same end.
 In the second end the roles are reversed with the A players being in the middle.
 This alternating pattern continues through the game which is typically over 15 ends.

 Short Mat Bowls is an all-year sport unaffected by weather conditions and it does not require a permanent location as the rink mats can be rolled up and stowed away.
 This makes it particularly appropriate for small communities as it can be played in village halls, schools, sports and social clubs.

 Bowls are played by the blind and paraplegic.
-Blind bowlers are extremely skilful.
-A string is run out down the centre of the lane & wherever the jack lands it is moved across to the string and the length is called out by a sighted marker, when the woods are sent the distance from the jack is called out, in yards, feet and inches-the position in relation to the jack is given using the clock, 12.00 is behind the jack.
+Blind bowlers are extremely skillful.
+A string is run out down the centre of the lane and wherever the jack lands, it is moved across to the string and the length is called out by a sighted marker.
+When the woods are sent the distance from the jack is called out, in yards, feet and inches.
+The position in relation to the jack is given using the clock; 12.00 is behind the jack.